zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

   * 1 NS.
     * IPv4 and IPv6 on NS.
     * The ASN-lookup returns no DNS response (no response at all).

+### ERROR-PREFIX-DATABASE-4
+IPv4 and IPv6.
+Extra non-ASN lookup TXT record.

+* Zone: error-prefix-database-4.connectivity04.xa
+  * 2 NS.
+    * Both with IPv4 and IPv6.
+    * Each NS IP in different prefixes.
+      * For one NS (both IP) the ASN lookup returns an extra TXT record with the text "This is not ASN data".

+### ERROR-PREFIX-DATABASE-5
+No ASN data, some other TXT record.

+* Zone: error-prefix-database-5.connectivity04.xa
+  * 1 NS.
+    * IPv4 and IPv6 on NS.
+    * The ASN-lookup returns one TXT record for both IP with the string "This is not ASN data".

+### ERROR-PREFIX-DATABASE-6
+IPv4 and IPv6.
+Extra ASN lookup TXT record with wrong IP prefix.

+* Zone: error-prefix-database-6.connectivity04.xa
+  * 2 NS.
+    * Both with IPv4 and IPv6.
+    * Each NS IP in different prefixes.
+      * For one NS (both IP) the ASN lookup returns an extra TXT with an IP prefix that does not match the IP address.

+### ERROR-PREFIX-DATABASE-7
+IPv4 and IPv6.
+ASN lookup TXT record with wrong IP prefix.

+* Zone: error-prefix-database-7.connectivity04.xa
+  * 1 NS.
+    * IPv4 and IPv6 on NS.
+    * The ASN-lookup returns one TXT record for both IP with an IP prefix that does not match the IP address.

+### ERROR-PREFIX-DATABASE-8
+IPv4 and IPv6.
+ASN lookup gives no TXT-record but a CNAME.

+* Zone: error-prefix-database-7.connectivity04.xa
+  * 1 NS.
+    * IPv4 and IPv6 on NS.
+    * The ASN-lookup returns no TXT record for both IP but a CNAME record.

 ### IPV4-ONE-PREFIX-1
 All NS IP in the same prefix.
 IPv4 only.